moltaweb/learning-notes/php-lynda-PHP_Essential_Training.md

 `<?php phpinfo(); ?>`

-There are other forms/shortcuts, but they are generally abad idea
+There are other forms/shortcuts, but they are generally a bad idea

 This one is the most standard and portable